darwinanddavis/data_projects/spatial.md

 ### Tasks

-* Develop a simulation model forecasting animal movement and dispersal potential in space and time using weather, microclimate, LIDAR, and geolocation data.
+* Developed a simulation model forecasting animal movement and dispersal potential in space and time using weather, microclimate, LIDAR, and geolocation data.
-* Integrate metabolic theory into simulation model.
+* Integrated metabolic theory into an individual-based simulation model.

 ### Outcomes